wp-plugins/my-optional-modules/readme.txt

 2. Share icons displayed at the top of the post content.

 == Changelog ==
+= 10.0.4 =
+*	*Release Date - 3rd, May, 2015*
+*	jquery version bump from 2.1.3 to 2.1.4 for CDN enqueued jquery
+*	fitvids for media embeds, with changes to media embedding to enhance quality of return.

 = 10.0.3 =
 *   *Release Date - 27th, April, 2015*
 *   Further fixing for exclude posts.

 = 10.0.2 =
 *	*Release Date - 25th, April, 2015*
 *	Fix for exclusion module no longer excluding posts.

 = 10.0.1 =
 *	*Release Date - 13th, April, 2015*
 *	Exclusion hiding for single post content was not working correctly